maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 >
 > It is not required that we can perform a handshake between two dishonest agents as in that case we would not test the PUT.

+---

+> Ability to combine variables using explicit or random cryptographic functions.
+>
+> Explicit: For example after the `ServerHello` the secret `client_handshake_traffic_secret` can be derived using the [Key Schedule in RFC 8446](https://tools.ietf.org/html/rfc8446#section-7.1).
+This secret must be stored as a *VariableData*.
+>
+> Random: Create *VariableData* out of random other *VariableData* and use it in fields of messages

 ### Components: "Symbolic Traces Seed Pool" and "Mutate Symbolic Traces"

 Requirements:

 > The initial seed pool must allow the generation of infinitely many traces.

+---

 > The generator of traces should favor those which are meaningful and reach deep states withing TLS.

+---

 > Feedback of executions must be used to guide the mutations.